Rio Capital Energy Program

 Barriers and challenges

-Many projects have initially tended to be of an academic nature.
-Moving forward, greater focus is therefore to be placed on promoting projects with practical relevance to the development of competitive markets in renewable energies and energy efficiency.
+Many of the initial projects have tended to be of an academic nature.
+Moving forward, greater focus is to be placed on promoting projects with practical relevance to the development of competitive markets in renewable energies and energy efficiency.

 Lessons learned and transferability